cloudnativelabs/kube-router/README.md

 - Kube-router builds on standard Linux technologies, so you can verify the configuration and troubleshoot with standard Linux networking tools (ipvsadm, ip route, iptables, ipset, traceroute, tcpdump etc).

+- Kube-router is a solution purpose built for Kubernetes.
+So it does not carry the burden of functionality to support other container orchestration and infrastrcutre orchestration platforms.
+Code base is extremely small for the functionality it provides and easy to hack up and customize.

 ## See it in action

 <a href="https://asciinema.org/a/118056" target="_blank"><img src="https://asciinema.org/a/118056.png" /></a>